jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.5.4 (2023/04/19) =
+* Add: Typewriter effect for the chatbot v2, should play well with the syntax coloring and everything else.
+* Update: More refactoring and optimization of the chatbot v2.
+Ready to go forward!
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.5.3 (2023/04/18) =
 * Fix: Removed a few annoying PHP notices.
 * Add: Max Sentences for the new chatbot (now the new chatbot has everything and more).